gregorifaroux/aws-docker-voting-app/README.md

 #### AWS Console:
 * Click on Launch Stack below.
 This link will take you to AWS cloudformation portal.
 * Confirm your AWS Region that you'd like to launch this stack in ( top right corner)
-* Upload the template to Amazon S3 and choose ddc_on_aws.json provided in this repo
+* Select 'Upload the template to Amazon S3' and choose `ddc_on_aws.json` provided in this repo
 * Provide the required parameters ( listed below ) and click Next
     > * KeyName: Name of an existing EC2 KeyPair to enable SSH access to the instances
     > * UCPFQDN: Intended FQDN for UCP used to self-sign a cert with domain name.